Skip to main content

 FAQs

-What type of evidence is required to prove continuous residence in the U.S. since June 15, 2007?
+What evidence is needed to prove continuous residence in the U.S. since June 15, 2007?

-Can I apply for DACA if I have a criminal record?
+Can I apply for DACA if I entered the U.S. after my 16th birthday?

 What supporting documents do I need for I-821D?